jallen2034/passwordKeeperSpringBoot/README.md

 Created by Jacob Allen.
 This project is a work in progress.

 PasswordKeepR is a storage system for passwords for personal use.
-The app will let a user generate a new password for their logged in account (just like LastPass).
+The app will let a user generate a new password for their logged-in account (just like LastPass).
 Users will be able to generate a password based on the options the form will provide.
-Some of the options are: password length, contains lowercase, contairs uppercase, contains numbers, and contains symbols.
+Some of the options are: password length, contains lowercase, contains uppercase, contains numbers, and contains symbols.

-If a user needs to log in to a specific website (e.g. Facebook) they can go into the app, find the appropriate password, they can also click a button which copies the password into the clipboard, and log in.
+If a user needs to log in to a specific website (e.g., Facebook), they can go into the app, find the appropriate password, they can also click a button which copies the password into the clipboard and log in.

-## Tech stack
+### Tech Stack

 Languages:

 - Java 11
 - JavaScript
+- TypeScript
 - SQL

 Libraries and Frameworks